Annual Art Print Contest

 Join SAGE and the Chelan-Douglas CASA Program for their 3nd annual Wenatchee Valley Color Rush during the 2024 Apple Blossom Parade!
 Sage Advocacy Center and CASA have an upcoming community event this April for Child Abuse Awareness Month.
 The Wenatchee Valley Color Rush is our annual family friendly run, walk, or jog for all ages and ability levels.
 All proceeds from this event go to Chelan-Douglas CASA and Sage Advocacy Center to support their work for children in our Valley.

-START LINE : CVCH Parking Lot (600 Orondo Ave, Wenatchee)
+Start Line : CVCH Parking Lot (600 Orondo Ave, Wenatchee)

 View Event →